CharaChorder/docs/docs/Master Forge.rst

 The four cardinal directions on a switch can be mapped to a configurable key, which can include letters, numbers, symbols, control keys and even function keys.
-You can see the most current list of configurable action codes in the `Device Manager <https://manager.charachorder.com/config/layout/>`__.
-The 3D press cannot be assigned to an individual character, but, instead, allows you to press all four cardinal directions on a switch simultaneously, as a :doc:`chord<Chords>`.
+You can see the current list of configurable action codes in the `Device Manager <https://charachorder.io/config/layout/>`__.
+The 3D press cannot be assigned to an individual character, but, instead, allows you to press all four cardinal directions on a switch simultaneously, as a :ref:`chord<Chords:Chord Input>`.

 Connections
 -----------

-Every Master Forge order will come with the power cable that goes out to the computer inside the box.
-The power cable included with every Master Forge is a standard, braided USB-A to USB-C cable.
-Some :ref:`configurations<Master Forge:Master Forge Configurations>` may include an additional cord.
-To know what's included in your order, read the :ref:`configurations<Master Forge:Master Forge Configurations>` section.
+Every Master Forge order comes with a standard USB-A to USB-C power cable that connects to the computer.

 .. _M4G Power Cable:
 .. image:: /assets/images/Power-Cable.webp
   :width: 1200
   :alt: The Power cable included with the Master Forge

-Another cable that may be included with your order is a 3.2 gen 2, braided USB-C to USB-C cable.
+Some orders may include an additional USB 3.2 gen 2, USB-C to USB-C cable.
+To know what's included in your order, read the :ref:`configurations section<Master Forge:Master Forge Configurations>`.
 This cord is meant to be used if you choose to separate your :ref:`digitizers<Master Forge:The Digitizers>`.

 .. dropdown:: Things to remember if you separate your digitizers

     There are two main things to remember if you choose to use your Master Forge separated:
-        1. The cable that you use to connect the digitizers must be a 3.2 gen 2, C to C cable.
+        1. The cable that you use to connect the :ref:`digitizers<Master Forge:The Digitizers>` must be USB 3.2 gen 2, USB-C to USB-C.
-        2. As pointed out in the :ref:`getting started section<Port Requirement>` of this page, power to an :doc:`anchor body<Anchor Bodies>` or :doc:`bolt-on<Bolt-Ons>` must be received through the front left USB-C port.
+        2. As pointed out in the :ref:`getting started section<Master Forge:Getting Started>`, power to an :doc:`anchor body<Anchor Bodies>` or :ref:`bolt-on<Bolt-Ons>` must be received through the front left USB-C port.
 This means that every anchor body or bolt-on that you add to your system has to be linked to the Master through the port on the front left.

 Getting Started
 ***************